Cambridge Postgraduate Open Day 2022

 neurosciences with a wide range of expertise and experience available from both senior scientists and clinically qualified active researchers.

-The Department has a large number of graduate students and post doctoral fellows, and admits about 15-20 new students each year.
-The selection process for these places is managed by the Graduate Training Committee and chaired by the Department’s Director of Training, Dr Adrian Carpenter.
-All shortlisted applicants are invited for interview either in person or by telephone/video conference.
+The Department has a large number of postgraduate students and post doctoral fellows, and admits about 30 – 40 new students each year in MT, LT and ET terms.
+The selection process for these places is managed by the Department Graduate Education Committee and chaired by the Department’s Director of Graduate Education, Dr Adrian Carpenter.
+All shortlisted applicants are invited for interview either in person or by zoom/skype call.

 Research training within the Department has several essential components: